X1nto/Taxi/README.md

     val navigator = rememberBackstackNavigator<AppDestination>(initial = AppDestination.Home)

     BackHandler {
-        //Check if the backstack is empty
+        //Check if the navigator can pop
         if (!navigator.pop()) {
-            finish() //Finish the activity if backstack is empty }
+            finish() //Finish the activity if the backstack was empty }
     }